yan9qu/NeurIPS25-ARL/README.md

 # NIPS25-ARL
-Repo for "Adaptive Re-calibration Learning for Balanced Multimodal Intention Recognition" in NIPS 25
+Repo for "Adaptive Re-calibration Learning for Balanced Multimodal Intention Recognition" in NeurIPS 25